 Representative matters for Irwin IP, or its lawyers, include:

 Ameriprise v.
 Oppenheimer.
 Lead counsel for Ameriprise in a copyright infringement matter relating to personal financial management pamphlet wherein a permanent injunction against continued distribution of the infringing work was obtained.

 Massarelli’s Lawn Ornaments, Inc. v.
 Continental Studios, Inc. Lead counsel for leading provider of concrete statuary against entity accused of infringing the copyrights of multiple works.
 Successfully obtained favorable settlement with sculptor and major distributor accused of distributing infringing works.

 The NOCO Company v.
 Everything Aftermarket; The NOCO Company v.
 RV Parts Pro.
 Lead counsel for two online, aftermarket parts suppliers in separate pending actions.
 Plaintiff alleged the defendants were selling unauthorized NOCO power supply products, violating its trademarks, copyrights, and authorized reseller agreements.
 Favorably settled on behalf of clients and their affiliate, Keystone Automotive.

 Dr. Shira Miller v.
 Dr. Thomas Rohde.
 Lead counsel for Dr. Miller in a matter asserting plagiarism of Dr. Miller’s frequently cited medical article by Dr. Rohde obtaining damages and an agreement to destroy all copies of the offending article.

-Wiley v.
-McDonnell Boehnen Hulbert & Berghoff.
+John Wiley & Sons, Ltd. v.
+McDonnell Boehnen Hulbert & Berghoff LLP.
 Lead counsel for MBHB in successful copyright infringement defense, leading to recovery of attorneys’ fees.